SleepyLili/tlapbot/README.md

 The Python prerequisites for running tlapbot are the libraries `flask`, `requests` and `apscheduler`.
 If you follow the installation steps below, they should automatically be installed if you don't have them.

+You can also run Tlapbot in a [Python virtual environment](https://flask.palletsprojects.com/en/2.2.x/installation/#virtual-environments).
 ### Install from git repo (as a folder)
 1. Clone the repository.
 2. Run `pip install -e .` in the root folder.
 This will install tlapbot